How to Write a Business Plan: Organization Structure

 How to write the Organizational Structure?

 When I write my organizational structure for a business plan, for the most part, I start the first paragraph by reminding the readers of the company name.
-From this, I then introduce how the company will be held in ownership.
+I then introduce how the company will be held in ownership.
 For example, will the company be a limited liability corporation?
 Sole proprietorship?
 Next, I briefly introduce the management team and owners.
 Further, I also briefly introduce their experience in the industry.

-By following this structure, the first paragraph is an excellent summation of the section.
+Following this structure, the first paragraph is an excellent summation of the section.
 This allows the reader to understand the breadth of the ownership structure without gaining significant details.

 Organizational Structure: Ownership